 2020’s

 The leaving trend continued with another 130 or more members having left by the start of 2024.
 By now the Police were involved as another explosion of sexual abuse among boys was made public.
 Girls who suffered abuse were also finding their voices, and a series of prosecutions were underway.
 Police stated that over 138 potential victims of sexual and physical abuse had been identified, and over 400 crimes committed.
-17 men were charged by 2023, and 18 more were under investigation.
-The Police also announced an investigation into forced labour, servitude and slavery after an Employment Court loss.
+17Â men were charged by 2023, and 18 more were under investigation. (update by the start of 2025, more than 20 males had been through the courts for sexual abuse, some physical abuse, and three fraud charges.

-Leavers began court action on a number of fronts and many of these actions are still underway to this day.
+Additionally Police also announced an investigation into forced labour, servitude and slavery after an Employment Court loss.
+Leavers also began court action on a number of fronts (including a civil slavery case) and many of these actions are still underway to this day.

 Gloriavale is under pressure on every corner.
 But they firmly believe that “the gates of hell will not prevail against them.”
 The also hold to a firm faith that the Lord will come back any day to take the faithful to glory, and if they just hold on to the end, they will be saved.
-Safety is seen in the confines of the group.
+Safety is still seen in the confines of the group.